Trial of Joseph Estrada: Pardon and release from detention

-On October 22, 2007, Acting Justice Secretary Agnes Devanadera stated that Joseph Estrada is seeking a "full, free, and unconditional pardon" from President Gloria Macapagal Arroyo.
-Estrada's lawyer Jose Flaminiano wrote Arroyo: "The time has come to end President Estrada's fight for justice and vindication before the courts.
-Today [Monday], we filed a withdrawal of his Motion for Reconsideration."
-Estrada, 70, stressed the "delicate condition" of his mother in asking for pardon.
+On October 22, 2007, Acting Justice Secretary Agnes Devanadera stated that Joseph Estrada was seeking a "full, free, and unconditional pardon" from President Gloria Macapagal Arroyo.
+Estrada's lawyer Jose Flaminiano wrote Arroyo that Estrada was withdrawing his motion for reconsideration of the verdict.
+Estrada said that he wanted to spend time with his sick mother.

 On October 25, 2007, President Gloria Macapagal Arroyo granted executive clemency to Joseph Estrada based on the recommendation by the Department of Justice.
 Acting Executive Secretary and Press Secretary Ignacio R. Bunye quoted the signed order: "In view hereof in pursuant of the authority conferred upon me by the Constitution, I hereby grant Executive clemency to Joseph Ejercito Estrada, convicted by the Sandiganbayan of plunder and imposed a penalty of reclusion perpetua.
 He is hereby restored to his civil and political rights."
+Bunye noted that Estrada committed in his application not to seek public office, and Estrada was freed from his Tanay resthouse on October 26, 2007.

-Bunye noted that Estrada committed in his application not to seek public office, and he would be free from his Tanay resthouse on October 26, noon.
-On October 26, 2007, after almost seven years of detention, Joseph Estrada was finally released after the Sandiganbayan promulgated the resolution.
+The chief special prosecutor for the case questioned Department of Justice's recommendation for executive clemency, stating that Estrada was disqualified from getting executive clemency under the Philippine Constitution.